loopbackio/loopback-next/extensions/sequelize/README.md

 Please note, the current implementation does not support the following:

-1. SQL Transactions.
-2. Loopback Migrations (via default `migrate.ts`).
+1. Loopback Migrations (via default `migrate.ts`).
 Though you're good if using external packages like [`db-migrate`](https://www.npmjs.com/package/db-migrate).
-3. Connection Pooling is not implemented yet.
+2. Connection Pooling is not implemented yet.

 Community contribution is welcome.